 Figure 1.
 Ground rods in the general vicinity of groups of probes are connected back to a main grounding rod to which the logger is grounded.
-Ground rods should be driven 2 or more meters into the ground if possible and connected to the central ground through #6 AWG copper wire.
+Ground rods should be driven at least 2 meters into the ground, if possible, and connected to the central ground through #6 AWG copper wire.